Reviews You Can Rely On

 Longer-than-average handles

 The Gregory Alpaca is every bit as good as the top adventure duffel bags in our comparison and rings up for a more affordable price than many.
-This do-it-all duffel is packed with excellent user-friendly features, combining some of the best elements we've seen across a variety of bags.
+This do-it-all duffel is packed with excellent user-friendly features, combining some of the best elements we've seen across various bags.
 Available in multiple sizes, the Alpaca layout varies slightly between the smaller and larger versions.
 It has multiple storage pockets, daisy chain attachments, removable backpack straps, wet-gear pouches, and a durable 900-denier water-resistant ripstop polyester.
 The Alpaca blends a large storage volume with convenient carry options, rugged materials and straps, and a lower-than-average price.

 The Alpaca scored above average in the majority of our testing metrics and presented very few noteworthy flaws.
 One drawback is that the briefcase-style handles are oddly long, especially on the smaller 40-liter version.
-They're easy to carry, but they can get caught on other objects when they're not secured.
+They're easy to carry but can get caught on other objects when they're not secured.
 Overall, the Alpaca is one of our favorite bags and offers excellent value.
-If you don't need to carry your duffel far but want a high-volume bag that can keep your stuff together on road trips, the REI Roadtripper lives up to its name, with a low cost but convenient cavernous design to pack any gear.
+If you don't need to carry your duffel far but want a high-volume bag that can keep your stuff together on road trips, the REI Roadtripper lives up to its name, with a low-cost but convenient cavernous design to pack any gear.
 If you're just taking trips to the gym or soccer practice across town, the Adidas Defender is our favorite low-cost, reasonably-sized carry-all option.

 Read more: Gregory Alpaca review